 Ocean Stories from STUDENT FILMMAKERS

-The San Francisco International Ocean Film Festival (SFIOFF) Student Film Competition gives students a chance to make a big splash and tell their own stories about the ocean while building their creativity, encouraging them to explore the ocean and introducing them to the exciting world of becoming a filmmaker.
+The 6th Annual International Student Film Competition gives students a chance to tell their own stories about the ocean while building their creativity, encouraging them to explore the ocean and introducing them to the exciting world of becoming a filmmaker.

-Submissions for the 6th Annual Student Film Competition at the 2017 SFIOFF
+Submissions for the 6th Annual Student Film Competition at the 2017 IOFF

-Announcing the winners of the 5th Annual Student Film Competition!
+Congratulations to the winners of the 2016 Annual Student Film Competition!
 You can watch the winning films on Vimeo by clicking the titles below.

 - 1ST PLACE: How Can We Make This Right?
 American School of Tangier, Tangiers, Morocco